 In conclusion, the decision ultimately comes down to how cooperative and neat the tenant is.

 Assuming the tenant permits Sunday open houses and private showings, there won’t be any real issues when showing the property to prospective buyers.
 A well-organized apartment will be easier to take listing photos and display the unit in the best possible light.
 If the tenant is unresponsive and requires too much notice for appointments, the tenant may significantly jeopardize marketing efforts.

-The decision depends as well on the type of unit and how desirable it is to prospective buyers.
+The decision also depends on the unit type and how desirable it is to prospective buyers.
 Selling a one-bedroom in a Midtown high-rise coop takes longer to sell compared to an attractively priced, pre-war brownstone in the West Village with exposed brick and outdoor space.

-Even when you find a place where the price is worth it, Darren Robertson of Northern Virginia Home Pro comments that you have to keep in mind that most parts of the country show that homeownership is 40 percent more expensive than renting a place with similar amenities—and that’s year after year, too.
+Darren Robertson of Northern Virginia Home Pro comments that you have to keep in mind that most parts of the country show that homeownership is 40 percent more expensive than renting a place with similar amenities.
+And that’s year after year, too.
 Sure, you’re building equity, but there are other options you might want to consider.
 Stocks and bonds don’t require maintenance and can grow on their own.

 It is also crucial to understand the details of New York City’s rent regulations (rent-stabilization or rent-control) and to be careful if any form of rent-stabilization or rent-control applies to the property you are purchasing.

-To decide whether buying and selling an apartment with a tenant in place is a right for you, consider all the above information.
+To decide whether buying a home with tenants in place is correct, consider all the above information.
 Nestapple is always available to answer any questions.